 We set out to explore, walking through the main plaza and soaking up the scene.
 We listened to live music, stopped for a coffee, did some shopping, and then had dinner.
-Looking back, there is something that I was very thankful for and that was double glazed windows.
-We were able to shut out the noise (which was still going on into the wee hours of the morning) and get a decent nights sleep.
+Looking back, there is something I was very thankful for: double-glazed windows.
+We were able to shut out the noise (which was still going on into the wee hours of the morning) and get a decent night's sleep.
 Funny how small things matter.

 No comments: